radify/angular-g11n/README.md

 });
 ```

-Then reload the page and refresh the page.
+Then refresh the page.
 You'll see the copy has changed!

 # Documentation